Nursing Documentation and Troubleshooting CPD Seminar

 - What topics do you need to explore for your current job?

-- Should you include things such as, ward orientation, policy development projects?
+- Should you include things such as ward orientation or policy development projects?

 - How can you be sure the education you receive is reputable?